DamonOehlman/js-apispec/README.md

 - Function arguments are space delimited, and are described in `name:type` form.
 General thinking is that the `name` part is optional but better for generated documentation.
 - If not otherwise specified (e.g. function form character) then an indented section is markdown content.
 - No autolinking.
 Linking to defined types and methods can be done using a `<syntax>`.
 - Function macros can be defined through the `!macro` syntax, and then used with the `fn!macro` syntax.
 This is useful for efficiently describing multiple functions that use a similar format without having to repeat yourself.
+In the case where a macro is used, then the macro content will be appended to any defined for the specific case.

 ## Working Example